 - Full Love Ahead - A site to support families of children with Aspergers Syndrome

 - Recreational Group for Adults with Asperger’s Syndrome, Keene, NH

 A social recreation group for adults with Asperger’s Syndrome and related disorders.
 This group will offer adults with Asperger’s Syndrome and related disorders an opportunity to socialize on a regular basis, twice a month.
 Activities will be developed by the groups itself.
 This group is sponsored by the Asperger’s Association of New England – NH Chapter.
 For more information or to sign up contact Joanna Andros at 603-852-8168 or email email@example.com.

-Sponsored by the Center for Autism Spectrum Disorders Training at Antioch University New England Second Wednesday of each month at 6:00.
-Antioch Couples and Family Institute, Second Floor, Center of Keene, #9, 149 Gilbo Ave., Keene, NH.
+- Autism and Aspergers Parent Support Group, Sponsored by the Center for Autism Spectrum Disorders Training at Antioch University New England, monthly at 7:00.
+Antioch University New England, 40 Avon St. Keene, NH.
 Whether you are new to the diagnosis or have years of experience to share you will find something for you and your family.
+This is a peer lead support group open to all adult members of families containing an individual with autism or asperger’s syndrome.
 Come share your experiences, challenges and strategies for success with others.
-Services provided for children during the adult meeting with advance reservation.
-For more information or to reserve space for you and your children please call 603-283-2156.
+For more information contact Shelley Viles or call 603-283-2145